r-windows/docs/rtools40.md

 # Rtools 40

-New experimental toolchain for R on Windows based on gcc 8 and msys2.
+New toolchain for R on Windows based on gcc 8.3.0 and msys2.

 ## Install Rtools40 and R-testing